mjwhitta/zoom/README.md

 ## Profiles

 Profiles allow you to create shortcuts to your favorite commands.
 Some profiles are created for you when you first run Zoom.
-Use the following command to list your profiles:
+Use one of the following commands to list your profiles:

 ```
 $ z --list
+$ zl
 ```

 These profiles do not need to be limited to grep shortcuts.